 If you are wondering why fertility happens or whether you or your partner is infertile, know that you are not alone.
-There can be a combination of factors that prevent pregnancy but fortunately, they are many effective therapies that can improve your chances.
+There can be a combination of factors that prevent pregnancy, but fortunately, there are many effective therapies that can improve your chances.
 Many infertility cases can be treated with artificial insemination or assisted reproductive methods.

 Infrequent Ovulation